What Are Milestones in Project Management?

 Task 3: Make a report on what your software would look like

-Milestone 1: Report approved by the client on so and so date
+Milestone 1: Report approved by the client on (xx.xx.xxx) date

 Milestones can be said to be those smaller goals that need to be achieved to meet the final goal.
 While tasks make sure everything gets done, milestones make sure that the right track is followed.

-Milestones are often used in projects to mark the beginning or end of a significant event/work, the date when an important decision is to be made or any other important deadline.
-Certain project managers even choose to number the milestones to keep a better track of them.
-Especially if they are dealing with a project like those in construction that spans over a long period of time.
+Milestones are often used in projects to mark the beginning or end of a significant event/work, the date when an important decision is to be made, or any other important deadline.
+Certain project managers even choose to number the milestones to keep a better track of them., especially if they are dealing with long-term projects.

 Once you have finalized these milestones, make sure everyone on the project team knows about them.